 Looking for a new intranet and wondering whether to use SharePoint?
 If you’ve searched up ‘intranet sharepoint’ / 'sharepoint intranet' you’re not alone.
 With so many companies using Microsoft 365, and with SharePoint included in their M365 license, SharePoint is a logical choice for intranet software.
-SharePoint isn’t just a default however, it’s also a solid option; just ask the 200,000-plus organisations and 190 million people who use SharePoint for their intranets, team sites and content management.
+SharePoint isn’t just a default however, it’s also a solid option; just ask the 200,000-plus organizations and 190 million people who use SharePoint for their intranets, team sites and content management.

 And to add to SharePoint’s appeal, Microsoft has added SharePoint Connections to its offerings.